hildjj/peggy-test/README.md

   testFile                        The file to test

 Options:
+  -f, --force                     With --update, updates all tests, not just
+                                  ones without output already specified.
+With
+                                  --generate, overwrites a file if it already exists.
+With neither, un-skips all skipped
+                                  tests.
-  -u, --update                    Update the test file with the current test
+  -g, --generate <sourceGrammar>  Generate a new test file from a grammar -q, --quiet                     Output as liitle info as possible -u, --update                    Update the test file with the current test
                                   outputs
-  -g, --generate <sourceGrammar>  Generate a new test file from a grammar -q, --quiet                     Output as liitle info as possible -h, --help                      display help for command
+  -h, --help                      display help for command
 ```